pangnasun/ConnectionsLab/Week-4/Readme.md

 *Working the interactive map*
 ![map](Project1/images/map1.png)

 However, my goal was to zoom in to each country when clicked, so I could display forest area information for each country.
 Thus, I carefully studied the sample code and learned how to use the selected country vertices.
-Then I worked on how to scale the country polygon correcly, so it would not go beyond the webpage window.
+Then I worked on how to correctly scale the country polygon, so it would not go beyond the webpage window.

 *Working the each country*
 ![map2](Project1/images/map2.png)